opendatasoft/ods-documentation-explore-api/source/includes/common/oauth2.md

 To get an authorization grant from a user:

-1. redirect them to `/oauth2/authorize/` with the appropriate query parameters
+1. Redirect them to `/oauth2/authorize/` with the appropriate query parameters.
-2. the user will then be authenticated in the platform and redirected to a page identifying your application
+2. The user will then be authenticated in the platform and redirected to a page identifying your application.
-3. from there, the user will review the information you filled in the form described above and the scope of the requested access, and grant your application the right to access their data
+3. From there, the user will review the information you filled in the form described above and the scope of the requested access, and grant your application the right to access their data.
-4. once the user has accepted those terms, they will be redirected to your application's redirection URL with query parameters describing your authorization grant
+4. Once the user has accepted those terms, they will be redirected to your application's redirection URL with query parameters describing your authorization grant.

 The query parameters you need to supply when redirecting the user are the following: